decretist/Dissertation/Chapter4/visualization.md

 a result of the fact that *non* occurs quite infrequently in Gratian0;
 see the table below.)
-After identifying the four most frequent words in the three comparison samples, next, count the numbers of occurrences of those words in each of the samples:[^b]
+After identifying the four most frequent words in the three comparison samples, next, count the numbers of occurrences of those words in each of the samples:[^v2]

-[^b]: Much of the analysis from this point forward will take advantage of the specialized capabilities of a Python software library called pandas.
+[^v2]: Much of the analysis from this point forward will take advantage of the specialized capabilities of a Python software library called pandas.
 The name pandas is not a reference to the charismatic animal, but an acronym derived from the term "panel data."
 The package is